AlgebraicJulia/Decapodes.jl/docs/src/bc_debug.md

 example instead of the mesh with periodic boundary conditions.
 Because the mesh is only a primal mesh, we also generate and subdivide the dual mesh.

+`Rectangle_30x10` is a default mesh that is downloaded via `Artifacts.jl` when a user installs Decapodes.
+Via CombinatorialSpaces.jl, we can instantiate any `.obj` file of triangulated faces as a simplicial set.

 ```@example Debug
 using CombinatorialSpaces, CombinatorialSpaces.DiscreteExteriorCalculus